will-y/crystal-tools/README.md

 - Auto Output
   - Automatically ejects output items to connected inventories

+## Generator
+- FE Generation
+  - Increases the FE per tick generated
+- Fuel Efficiency
+  - Increases the burntime of fuels
+- FE Capacity
+  - Increases the FE capacity
+- Redstone Control
+  - Allows you to turn off the generator with a redstone signal
+- Metal Generator
+  - Allows the generator to burn metals for FE
+- Food Generator
+  - Allows the generator to burn food for FE
+- Gem Generator
+  - Allows the generator to burn gems for FE
+- Save Fuel
+  - Doesn't waste fuel when there is no room to output FE

 ### Backpack
 - Capacity
   - Adds 9 more item slots